-Play is a Scala based web framework that eschews traditional Java web-development practices and embraces a more modern approach, analogous to the Rails or Django.
+Play is a Scala (with Java support as well) based web framework that eschews traditional Java web-development practices and embraces a more modern approach, analogous to the Rails or Django.

 Ranked in these QuestionsQuestion Ranking